 - Paystub for proof of employment

-Before sending your application, ask your local registry if these documents should be sent to the current state or the future home state.
+Before sending your application, ask your local registry if these documents should be sent to your current state or future home state.
 Some states require the current state registry to send the information instead of coming directly from the applicant.

 Remember that reciprocity arrangement is not available in all states.
 Be sure to contact the local licensing authority of the future home state to understand all the requirements.

-Regardless of which state in the US you wish to transfer and continue practicing your profession as a CNA, you have to do the following:
+Regardless of which state in the US you wish to transfer and continue practicing, you have to do the following: